Nef10/SwiftBeanCount/Sources/SwiftBeanCountImporter/SwiftBeanCountImporter.docc/SwiftBeanCountImporter.md

 ## Overview

-This is the importer of SwiftBeanCount.
-It reads files to create transactions.
+This is the importer for SwiftBeanCount.
+It reads files or downloads data to create transactions.
 This library does not include any UI, so consumers need to provide a UI for selecting accounts, settings, as well as editing of transactions.

 ## How to Use